stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (hhu9-stat6250): when should we use"update" instead of "merge"?

 [optional: adv_recipe_for_combining_data_horizontally (from Week 6 Overview)]
-- Question (hhu9-stat6250): What is the fuction of output statement? how can we use it to get a table from one column data source?
+- Question (hhu9-stat6250): What is the fuction of output statement? how can we use it to get a table from one column data source?？